darpandodiya/random-image-generator/README.md

 Above choices can be given by entering values in interactive command line execution window.

-Run the program via: java -jar RandomImageGenerator.jar
+# Run the program

+java -jar RandomImageGenerator.jar